 Recommended for Grade 11 and 12 students only.
 Why do humans behave the way they do?
 In this course you will be introduced to the fascinating world of psychology, which studies human behaviors and mental functions.
-Explore concepts such as perception, cognition, attention, sensation, behavior, motivation, personality and interpersonal relationships.
+Areas of exploration may include positive psychology, cognition, consciousness, sensation & perception, behavior, Statistics & research in psychology, motivation, personality, and interpersonal relationships.